Leap into Lactation

 Programme

-The normal course of breastfeeding (3.0 L CERPs)
+The normal course of Breastfeeding

 This session will cover the anatomy, physiology, and endocrine features of the normal course of lactation.
 We will explore milk composition, infant and maternal contributors to initiating and maintaining breastfeeding such as skin to skin, feeding frequency, and attachment and discuss how these elements are impacted by health workers.

 Australian & International Guidelines on Infant Feeding for Health Workers.
-(1.0 E CERP)

 • An overview of the NHMRC Infant Feeding Guidelines for Health Workers,